lightningtgc/MProgress.js/README.md

 ##### inc()

-increases by a random amount.
+Increases by a random amount.

 eg:
 ```js